 Care teams cannot collaborate with patients and families because they cannot all view the same EHR.

-An estimated 100,000 deaths per year in the U.S. alone are due to preventable medical errors.
+An estimated 100,000 deaths per year in the U.S. alone are due to preventable

 Data remains missing, inaccurate, and in non-standardized format.